ironman-eric/sf-node-subscribe-client/README.md

 ## General Information

-nodejs client for salesforce pub-sub
+nodejs client to subscribe to salesforce pub-sub events

 ## Technologies Used